mikeplem/remotechrome/README.md

 ## Example Starting Chromium

 The following is a shell script that shows how Chromium could be started.
 Notice `PREVURL`.
 The program will write out the URL that was sent to the client so that it can be loaded by default.
 The location of the file is $HOME/urlfile.txt.
-This is on line 82 of main.go.

 ```shell
 #!/bin/sh